Gibbons-Hawking Entropy and BMN Strings: A universal finite upper bound for entropy?

 In a finite dimensional Hilbert space, the maximal von Neumann entropy is the logarithm of the dimension, obtained by the properly normalized identity operator.
 It is usually assumed that the thermodynamic macroscopic entropy is this maximal entropy.
 For example in the microstate counting for black holes, one only needs to compute the dimension of the relevant Hilbert space.
 However, if the dimension of the Hilbert space is infinite or astronomically large, it is not clear whether this theoretical maximal entropy can always be obtained in a reasonable physical process.

-Banks has proposed that de Sitter space is described by a finite dimensional Hilbert space \cite{Banks:2000fe}.
+Banks has proposed that de Sitter space is described by a finite dimensional Hilbert space \cite{Banks:2000fe} \footnote{This idea was introduced independently in a talk ``Taking de Sitter Seriously" by W. Fischler at the Festschrift for G. West's 60th birthday in New Mexico in 2000.}.
 See also some early related discussions in \cite{Balasubramanian:2001rb, Witten:2001kn}.
 However, as mentioned in \cite{Witten:2001kn}, for our universe, the dimension of such Hilbert space would be astronomically large, and at present we are still not aware of a potential theoretical method to derive it.
 In this paper in the followings we will instead focus on infinite dimensional Hilbert spaces and explore potential methods to derive large but finite entropy.

 In an infinite dimensional Hilbert space, there is not a unique density matrix with maximal entropy, because the identity operator is not trace class.
 To get infinite von Neumann entropy, as mentioned in \cite{Wehrl:1978zz, Huang:2023dyw}, one can consider a rather contrived probability distribution with the asymptotic behavior $p_n \sim \frac{1}{n\log^\alpha(n)}$ where $1<\alpha \leq 2$.
 More general probability distributions with infinite entropy were discussed in \cite{Baccetti:2013ctj}.
 They are rather contrived but they can get arbitrarily close to any density matrix with finite entropy.
 In this sense the density matrices with finite entropy form a ``meager" subset in the usual topology \cite{Wehrl:1978zz}.
 However, a meager set does not necessarily mean that it is negligibly small.
 There are examples of meager sets that have positive Lebesgue measure.
 In any case, we are not aware of any reasonable physical situation where such contrived probability distributions can appear.
 For example, in a quantum system with an infinite dimensional Hilbert space, such as a harmonic oscillator, the thermal entropy is indeed finite at a finite temperature, and tends to infinity in the infinite temperature limit \cite{Huang:2023dyw}.
 So a more relevant question is whether the entropy is bounded or unbounded in physically allowed range of parameters.